Journalist stabbed at Nations Cup to carry on

 Dahak believes the men were waiting in ambush, and the hotel's recorded CCTV footage shows the aftermath of the attack as the Algerian journalists - who were heading out for dinner - ran back into the lobby.

-The stabbed journalist is now out of hospital, while the third reporter was unharmed.
+The stabbed journalist, Smail Mohamed Amokrane, is now out of hospital, while the third reporter was unharmed.

 Cameroonian authorities came into this tournament fielding questions about security, although most of these centred on the separatist conflict in the country's south-west, where Limbe is staging eight matches.